lsb-riken/CUBIC-informatics/README.md

 Download CUBIC-Atlas reference data from [here](http://cubic-atlas.riken.jp/).

 ### Building C++/CUDA programs
 Some programs use helper functions in CUDA Toolkit.
-Create a symbolic link in the source directory.
+Create a symbolic link in the top directory(`CUBIC-informatics/`).
 The path of CUDA Toolkit depends on your system setup.

 ```
 ln -s /usr/local/cuda/samples/common common